Velocity centroid gradients for absorbing media

+where $\phi$ is the angle between the VCG and the magnetic field, and $AM$ ranges from -1 to 1, with $AM$ = 1 for a parallel/antiparallel configuration and $AM$ = -1 for a perpendicular configuration.
+Like directional statistics, the alignment measure accounts for the circular properties of the data.

+We first determine five different block sizes to subdivide the simulations.
+The smallest block size is 16$^2$ cells and presents enough cells to be confident that in every sub-block the peak of the distribution is properly defined.
+The largest block size is a quarter the size of the simulation box to keep spatial variability, a key property of the VGT.

-where $\phi$ is the angle between the VCG and the magnetic field. $R$ rages from -1 to 1, with $R=1$ for a parallel configuration and $R=-1$ for a perpendicular one.
-The reduction factor is measured for different block sizes for each of the models and cases.
-Figure \ref{fig:reductionfactor} shows $R$ for 2 models and each of their 5 cases.
-It is clear that for the sub-Alfv{\'e}nic regimen the $R$ decreases implying a better perpendicular aliment as the sub-block size increases.
-And for all the sub-block sizes a good alignment ($R\ll0$).
-Overall the larger the sub-block, the better the alignment, but even at small sizes there is a good correspondence.
+After dividing the simulations by the different block sizes and obtaining the peak (angle) of the distribution at each of them, we estimated the alignment measure.
+Fig. \ref{chap:VGT-CO-fig:reductionfactor} shows the alignment measure for two models (A and E) and each of their five cases.
+The rest of the simulations show a similar trend and their values are in between the limiting cases of simulations A and E. It is clear that for the sub-Alfv\'enic regime, AM decreases, implying a better perpendicular alignment as the sub-block size increases until there is little gain at the largest block sizes.
+For all the sub-block sizes, a good alignment ($AM \ll0$) is achieved.
+Overall, the larger the sub-block, the better the alignment, but even at small sizes there is a good correspondence.